department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/research-plan-mental-model.md

 **Screener Questions**
-Per Each Cohort
+Per Each Cohort Requested

+At least 4 participants:
+- Have you visited a VA facility for a medical visit/exam in the past year and did not enroll in health care benefits package? [answer should be yes to qualify.]

 At least 3 participants:
-Have you visited a VA facility for a medical visit/exam in the past year and did not enroll in health care benefits package? [answer should be yes to qualify.]

-At least 2 participants:
-Have you applied within the past 3 years and are now enrolled in health care? [answer should be yes to qualify.]
+- Have you applied within the past 3 years and are now enrolled in health care? [answer should be yes to qualify.]

 **Secondary criteria (nice-to-haves)**
 What criteria would strengthen your results?